Regular exercise increases your body’s immune system.

 Are you worried about getting the flu at the gym?

 People keep coming to the gym and coughing, and your worried.
-Here’s your solution…For a few weeks, reduce your training intensity, lower overall stress, work on technique and don’t try make any personal bests.
-Oh and bring your own waterbottle!!!!
+Here’s your solution…For a few weeks, reduce your training intensity (how hard you workout in each bootcamp session), lower overall stress, work on technique and don’t try make any personal bests.

 If you decide to get the vaccine, you will be getting a weak dose of the actual virus, so that your body can produce antibodies in response to it- don’t worry you won’t get very sick.